Katie Hopkins: Refugees and migrants in the Mediterranean

 In July 2017, Hopkins flew to Catania in Sicily to visit a ship known as the C-Star hired by the Defend Europe movement, which has the intention of hindering the work of "search and rescue" vessels in the Mediterranean used by charities such as Save the Children to save trafficked migrants and refugees.
 Defend Europe is supported by the American white-nationalist David Duke and the neo-Nazi Daily Stormer website.

 Hopkins tweeted: "Looking forward to meeting the crew of the C-Star in Catania tomorrow.
 Setting out to defend the Med.
 All this week @MailOnline".
 She tweeted, and then deleted, an image of herself with a Defend Europe activist also present in Sicily at the time, a man known as Peter Sweden, initially reported to be an active Holocaust denier.

-An article headlined "Katie Hopkins on NGOs colluding with traffickers in Sicily" was briefly published on the Mailonline website in mid-July 2017.
+An article headlined "Katie Hopkins on NGOs colluding with traffickers in Sicily" was briefly published on the MailOnline website in mid-July 2017.
 According to a report on HuffPost website, the article offered no evidence to match the title.
 Shortly after her article was deleted, Save the Children rejected Hopkins' claim that she had "spent time" with the crew of one of their ships.
 "Nor will she set sail with us on any of our rescue missions", they stated.
-The deleted Mailonline article was her only contribution to the planned series.
+The deleted MailOnline article was her only contribution to the planned series.

 Hopkins' opinions on Mediterranean migrants resurfaced in 2018 after the Pittsburgh synagogue shooting.
-Hopkins suggested that Chief Rabbi of the UK's "support for mass migration across the Med″ explained the shooting.
+Hopkins suggested that Chief Rabbi of the UK's "support for mass migration across the Med" explained the shooting.
 She later deleted the tweet.

+Climate change

+Ankita Kulkarni of Logically commented that Hopkins "has often negated the effects of climate change or resorted to fearmongering regarding measures aimed to reduce carbon emissions".